asuncionjc/Latex_Documents_with_R_and_Python/README.md

 Some Python packages are required for using pythontex, namely `pygments`, `numpy`, `scipy`, `matplotlib` and `sympy`.
 In the next lines, I will explain how to do it in a MAC computer.
 The steps for the installation in Linux or Windows platforms will be given soon.

+This section is especially devoted for beginners, so if you already know how to install packages in Python, go to the next section.

 The first thing we need to know is: Which Python packages do I have?
 To ask this question you have to open a terminal and follow these steps:

 1) Call `python`.